chiefenne/PyAero/README.md

  - Automatic generation of block-strcuctured mesh
    - Currently single element C-type mesh
    - Strictly orthogonal mesh in the vicinity of the airfoil
-   - Mesh resolution control for airfoil, leading edge, trail edge and windtunnel
+   - Mesh resolution control for airfoil, leading edge, trailing edge and windtunnel
  - Sharp or blunt trailing edges
  - Mesh smoothing (to be improved)
  - Mesh export